Manas Goyal talks about his choice to study in London, his experience of living abroad and his favourite activities in his free time.

-Why did you choose London and Beijing as your study destinations?
+Why did you choose London as your study destination?

 What impact do you want to make after finishing your degree?

-Based on your experience so far, what would you tell young people who are thinking about studying abroad (or living abroad)?
+Based on your experience so far, what would you tell young people who are thinking about studying abroad?

 How did you hear about the IELTS Award?